CodeJude/Hangman-Game/README.md

 # Hangman-Game
-A Hangman Program written in Python 🤓
+A Simple Hangman Program written in Python 🤓